linode/docs/docs/guides/security/ssl/how-to-secure-logstash-connections-using-ssl-certificates/index.md

 }
 {{< /file >}}

-1. Create a client certificate configuration file using the text editor of your choice.
+1. On the client, create a client certificate configuration file using the text editor of your choice.
 Again, replace the `XX` fields with your own values.

     {{< file "/etc/pki/tls/conf/client_crt.conf" >}}
 [req]